You Earned a Ticket!

 hero image

 As discussed in the previous lesson, California's funding for public education is ordinary, compared to other states.
-The level of funding is low relative to the state's economy, but in terms of dollars per student it's ordinary.
 Not the best, not the worst.

-Unfortunately, this is bad news for California students, because money is only good for what it can buy, and California is a very expensive place to run a school.
+Unfortunately, this is bad news for California students, because money is only good for what it can buy, and California is a very expensive place.

 Money is only good for what it can buy

-Most of the costs of a school are people costs such as salaries, benefits and pensions, which cost more in California than in other states.
-That means California school districts can afford less of everything that matters most — such as teachers, school leaders, counselors, aides, and support staff.
+Most of the costs of a school are people costs such as salaries, benefits and pensions, which cost more in California than they do in other states.
+California school districts can afford less of everything that matters most — such as teachers, school leaders, counselors, aides, and support staff.

-Because California is a high-wage, high-cost-of-living state, education dollars don’t go as far here as they do elsewhere.
+Because California is state with high wages and a high cost of living, education dollars don’t go as far here as they do elsewhere.

-For example, the cost of living in Texas and Florida is much lower than in California, which enables teacher salaries to be lower there.
-As discussed in Lesson 8.1, other high-wage, high-cost states such as New York, Connecticut, New Jersey and Massachusetts invest considerably more economic effort per student to fund education than California does.
+For example, the cost of living in Texas and Florida is much lower than in California, which enables teacher salaries to be lower in those states.
+There are other states with high costs, like New York and New Jersey.
+As discussed in Lesson 8.1, those states compensate by investing considerably more economic effort per student to fund education than California does.

 The student-teacher ratio in California is much higher than in the rest of the US